 Toms River will hold its school board elections in November, and the annual budget question previously left in voters’ hands will now be voted by the school board itself.

-Toms River Regional Board of Education voted 6-3 Thursday night to use a new state law allowing districts to move the April election to the November general election.
+voted 6-3 Thursday night to use a new state law allowing districts to move the April election to the November general election.
 The law comes with the stipulation that school districts must keep their budget increase at less than 2 percent each year.

-In doing so, the budget question comes off the ballot.
+In doing so, the comes off the ballot.
 At an unusually crowded, special school board meeting — with more than 150 in attendance — held at Toms River High School South Thursday, most in attendance said they were in opposition to losing the right to vote on the school budget.

 The meeting had about 20 residents speak on the only agenda item: the November election issue, sharing their thoughts on the impact to such things as voter turnout, school board transparency, existing tax bills, personal budgets, partisan politics and taxpayer oversight.